-The above chart illustrates how to earn up to six educational awards through the current program or through Pathways.
+The above chart illustrates how to earn up to six educational awards through Pathways.

 Only members in good standing are eligible to earn education awards.
 A member in good standing is one whose dues have been paid by the club and received by World Headquarters by March 31 for the April-September period and by September 30 for the October-March period.
 All award applications must be complete and received by World Headquarters by June 30.